-- CIPFA's Treasury Management Code of Practice 2017 and subsequent amendments - CIPFA Guide for Chief Financial Officers on Treasury Management in Local Authorities - CIPFA Prudential Code for Capital Finance in Local Authorities and subsequent amendments - CIPFA Standard of Professional Practice on Treasury Management - The Local Government Act 2003 - The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 SI 2003 No 3146, and subsequent amendments - The MHLG's statutory Guidance on Minimum Revenue Provision (MRP) updated 2018 - The MHCLG Guidance on Local Government Investments in England issued March 2004 and amended 2018 - HM Treasury's Guidance Regarding PWLB Lending and the PWLB's new Operating Circular numbered 162 (Nov 2020) - The Local Authorities (Contracting out of Investment Functions) Order 1996 SI 1996 No 1883 - LAAP Bulletins - Code of Practice on Local Authority Accounting in the United Kingdom based on International Financial Reporting Standards (from 2017/18 onwards) - Accounts and Audit Regulations 2017, as amended together with MHCLG's Guidance - The Non-Investment Products Code (formerly known as The London Code of Conduct) for principals and broking firms in the wholesale markets - Council's Constitution including:- - Standing Order relating to Contracts - o Financial Regulations - Scheme of Delegation
+- CIPFA's Treasury Management Code of Practice 2021 and subsequent amendments - CIPFA Guide for Chief Financial Officers on Treasury Management in Local Authorities - CIPFA Prudential Code for Capital Finance in Local Authorities 2021 and subsequent amendments - CIPFA Standard of Professional Practice on Treasury Management - The Local Government Act 2003 - The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003 SI 2003 No 3146, and subsequent amendments - The Government's statutory Guidance on Minimum Revenue Provision (MRP) updated 2018 - The Government's Guidance on Local Government Investments in England issued March 2004 and amended 2018 - HM Treasury's Guidance Regarding PWLB Lending and the PWLB's new Operating Circular numbered 162 (Nov 2020) - The Local Authorities (Contracting out of Investment Functions) Order 1996 SI 1996 No 1883 - LAAP Bulletins - Code of Practice on Local Authority Accounting in the United Kingdom based on International Financial Reporting Standards (from 2017/18 onwards) - Accounts and Audit Regulations 2017, as amended together with THE GOVERNMENT's Guidance - The Non-Investment Products Code (formerly known as The London Code of Conduct) for principals and broking firms in the wholesale markets - Council's Constitution including:- - Standing Order relating to Contracts - Financial Regulations - Scheme of Delegation

-Procedures for evidencing the organisation's powers/ authorities to counterparties

-The Council's Financial Regulations contain evidence of the power/ authority to act as required by section 151 of the Local Government Act 1972, under the general direction of the Cabinet.
+7.2 Procedures for evidencing the organisation's powers/ authorities to counterparties The Council's Financial Regulations contain evidence of the power/authority to act as required by section 151 of the Local Government Act 1972, under the general direction of the Corporate Policy & Resources Committee.
 The Council will confirm, if requested to do so by counterparties, the powers and authorities under which the Council effects transactions with them.
 Where required, the Council will also establish the powers of those with whom they enter into transactions, including any compliance requirements in respect of a duty of care and best practice.

-6.3 Required information from counterparties concerning their powers/ authorities Lending shall only be made to institutions as defined by the Council's TM strategy.
+7.3 Required information from counterparties concerning their powers/ authorities Lending shall only be made to institutions as defined by the Council's TM strategy.
 The Council will only undertake borrowing from approved sources such as the PWLB, organisations such as the European Investment Bank and from commercial banks who are on the Council's list of authorised institutions, thereby minimising legal and regulatory risk.
 The list of approved sources of borrowing is contained in TMP 4, 1.2.
-6.4 Statement on political risks and management of the same Political risk is managed by: adoption of the CIPFA Treasury Management Code of Practice adherence to Local Code of Corporate Governance and as set out in TMP 12 - Corporate Governance adherence to the Statement of Professional Practice by the Chief Finance Officer. the roles of the Cabinet and Overview and Scrutiny Committee.
+7.4 Statement on political risks and management of the same Political risk is managed by: adoption of the CIPFA Treasury Management Code of Practice adherence to Local Code of Corporate Governance and as set out in TMP 12 - Corporate Governance adherence to the Statement of Professional Practice by the Chief Finance Officer. the role of the Corporate Policy &amp; Resources Corporate Policy &amp; Resources Committee.

-7. Fraud, error and corruption, and contingency management
+8. Operational risk including fraud, error and corruption, and contingency management